 Components of the normal form decomposition of the one-turn-map M for a ring.
-Possible settings for type is for type is M, A, A_inv, dhdj, ReF, or ImF i is an integer between 1 and 6, and monomial is a six digit number that specifies a monomial.
+Possible settings for type is M, A, A\inv, dhdj, ReF, or ImF i is an integer between 1 and 6, and monomial is a six digit number that specifies a monomial.
 For example: 100001.